 Look, McCain won the Republican nomination.

-He's huge open borders guy.
+He's a huge open borders guy.

-So how can you guys, meaning me and others like me, how can you guys say illegal immigration is a big issue when McCain got the Republican nomination.
+So how can you guys, meaning me and others like me, how can you guys say illegal immigration is a big issue when McCain got the Republican nomination?

 I may have the answer.